ffac/gluon-ssid-changer/README.md

 gluon-ssid-changer
 ==================

-_This branch of the script contains the ssid-changer version for the gluon 2018.1.x branch.
-For the 2017.1.x release of Gluon use the branch "lede"._
+_This branch of the script contains the ssid-changer version for the gluon 2018.1.x branch (current "master").
+For older releases of Gluon use the branches "2017.1.x" and "2016.2.x"._

 This package adds a script to change the SSID to an Offline-SSID when there is no connection to any gateway.